Tenure & Promotion

 Please put the tenure packets in the following order:

-Items 1-4 below should be addressed by the Chair (or Dean if your school is not organized on a departmental basis) and sent as a formal memorandum to the Provost and Vice Chancellor for Academic Affairs.
-A separate memorandum must be submitted for each person.
+Items 1-4 below should be addressed by the Chair (or Dean if your school is not organized on a departmental basis).

-- Dean’s final recommendation.
-Include the judgment of the departmental or college advisory committee.
+- Dean’s Recommendation – Include the judgment of the departmental or college advisory committee.
 Give specific recommendations of action to be taken.

 - Recommendations – All departmental and college-level recommendation letters.